p3lab/ParseIRS990/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ParseIRS990 is to ...
+The goal of ParseIRS990 is to enable researchers to study U.S. non-profit organization by parsing IRS 990 filings.

 ## Installation